-Title of Assignment/Examination Length Due Date Weight Practicum Journals/Activities 300 words/Varied Every Class Pass/Fail Special Project Completion N/A See Teams Deadline Attendance Practicum Evaluations N/A Upon Completion Pass/Fail Student Engagement N/A Every Class Pass/Fail E-Portfolio N/A By end of program Pass/Fail be engaged and committed - Attend and fulfil the requirements of the orientation workshops. - It is expected that the student will display a high degree of maturity, sense of responsibility, and a good attitude and work ethic.
+Title of Assignment/Examination Length Due Date Weight Practicum Journals/Activities 300 words/Varied Every Class Pass/Fail Special Project Completion N/A See Teams Deadline Attendance Practicum Evaluations N/A Upon Completion Pass/Fail Student Engagement N/A Every Class Pass/ E-Portfolio N/A By end of program Pass/Fail be engaged and committed. - Attend and fulfil the requirements of the orientation workshops. - It is expected that the student will display a high degree of maturity, sense of responsibility, and a good attitude and work ethic.
 Required attendance at professionalism course will be considered, along with the quality of participation at these sessions.
 All academic coursework must be satisfactorily completed and a minimum G.P.A. of 2.0 maintained. - 2.
-Students will undertake their practicum placement at the end of the first half of the program with Monday's, Wednesday's and Friday's dedicated to the practicum experience.
-Although most practicum placements are performed on a voluntary basis in order to gain valuable experience, some employers may pay a modest hourly wage to the student in line with company policy, but do not expect to be paid.
+Students will undertake their practicum placement at the end of the first half of the program with as scheduled days dedicated to the practicum experience.
+Although most practicum placements are performed on a voluntary basis to gain valuable experience, some employers may pay a modest hourly wage to the student in line with company policy, but do not expect to be paid.
+If there is remuneration (payment), the student must inform the Program Chair Human Services Programs to secure the correct agreement form.